Databricks

 .

-Databricks has multiple operators to help differentiate running a SQL query vs. running a Python script.
+Databricks has multiple operators to help differentiate running a SQL query from running a Python script.

 Engine: databricks